5.4 Materials, Components, Working Time, and Readiness

 ComponentsDo these parts belong to the same system?Match product components and labels before use.

-Ratio or activationWhat instructions control dispensing or mixing?Follow manufacturer instructions and dentist direction.
+Ratio/activationWhat controls dispensing or mixing?Follow manufacturer instructions and dentist direction.

 Study each material by asking five questions: what is it used for, what parts make it work, how is it dispensed or mixed, what conditions does it require, and what can contaminate or ruin it.
-That approach prepares candidates for real scenarios and supports the RDA's supervised role in efficient, safe dental care.
+A clean-but-incorrect component, a correctly mixed but expired product, and a properly labeled material mixed too early can all create problems — and the exam rewards the answer that catches the problem before it reaches the patient.

 Test Your Knowledge

-A cement material has a short working time, but the dentist has not finished isolation.
+A cement has a short working time, but the dentist has not finished isolation.
 What should the RDA do?

 A